 Project Closure and Handoff

-After the project is completed, the project organizer must run the closing procedure.
+After the project is completed, the PM must run the closing procedure.
 This accounts for things like closing the relevant Harvest and Basecamp projects, conducting a retrospective meeting, alerting the social media team, and so on.

 Most of the time, project support should be handled by the same staff that did the original project.
 This ensures continuity and simplicity of the client experience.
-This means that DRIs who create websites should also be adept at managing a retainer.
-This is a new mentality for us, and some PMs may need to meet with others who are more experienced in retainer management in order to be prepared.
+This means that Strategist who create websites should also be adept at managing a retainer.